raphaelpor/raphael-porto-backend/COMMENTS.md

 For this project, I think that **Docker** would help to have a easy deployment system.

 For the cache system, I think that a RPAAS using **NGINX**, as a layer in front of the application, would help to deal with repeated requests.
 And **Redis** between the application and the other API, would help to scale the application.

-Also, I would like to move the `API_KEY` to a environment variable.